EU Blue Card

 In the event that the online database does not contain sufficient information, the applicant must apply to the ZAB for an individual evaluation of the degree, which is subject to a fee (so-called comparability with German university degree).

-Minimum salary limit EU Blue Card
+Minimum salary EU Blue Card

 List of shortage occupations

-• Academic professionals in information and communication technology
+• Specialists in information and communication technology

 • Architects